SARPAINe/spring_store_mosh/API_DOCUMENTATION.md

 **POST** `/orders`

-Place a new order with payment processing.
+Place a new order with payment processing using your preferred payment method.

 **Request Body:**